 So, after tracking Matt Kemp’s modest performance this season, so far, from locales ranging from Paris to Italy to Abu Dhabi … I have to ask:

 “How do you like Matt Kemp now?”

-Back in April, Dodgers general manager Ned Colletti already was wondering about Kemp’s play, in the wake of Kemp getting a two-year contract worth almost $11 million.
+Back in April, Dodgers general manager Ned Colletti already was wondering about Kemp’s play, in the wake of Kemp getting a two-year contract worth more than $11 million.
 Mind, this was during a period when Kemp was killing the ball.

 On KABC radio, Ned said: